 Penelope found the Darneley-Arlingway houses without difficulty and met no one as she loaded Charliehorse's luggage.
 She came home to find him out, though tracks in the snow showed he was poking about in the woods, and she heard his footsteps crunching nearby.

 There was a squeak from the table.
 It was Charliehorse's phone.
 Hm.
 When a young modern leaves his phone behind, it Means Something.
-Probably that it's brooding time.
+Probably that it's time for more brooding.

 Caller ID read Darneley, his family.
 Should she call to him or let it go to recording?
 She did neither.
 On impulse, she picked up the phone and answered.
 "Charlie's not right here.
 May I take a message?"